bmherard/new-theme/README.md

 # New-Theme
-A simple starter theme utilizing Bootrap 4.3
+A simple starter theme utilizing Bootstrap 4.3
 ---
 Still in development